aoldoni/tetre/README.md

 # NOTES

 - This toolkit already contains an enhanced version of Sampo Pyysalo's library https://github.com/spyysalo/standoff2conll which generates files in the Stanford's Relation Extractor training formar, based on the Brat's annotation standoff format.
+- Add a note regarding the customizations needed for the Relation Extractor. https://github.com/stanfordnlp/CoreNLP/issues/359
+- Add a note in here on how to use my custom stanford src code as to re-compile stanford corenlp, and specify the older 2016 versino.